Dos Manos Peru Travel

 Arequipa: Peru's White City in the Spotlight

 Suppose you are interested in history and love to visit impressive architectural structures.
-In that case, the City of Arequipa has a lot to offer.
-But also nature-lovers won’t miss out in the White City!
+In that case, Arequipa has a lot to offer.
+But also, nature-lovers won’t miss out on the White City!
+What to do in Arequipa?
 Read more about Why the White City of Peru is Worth a Visit in our article Arequipa: Peru’s White City in the Spotlight.

 What to see in Arequipa?